 The right care, when you need it

 You can often find retail clinics in supermarkets or drug stores.
-They are open the same hours as the store.
+They are usually open the same hours as the store.
 You usually don't need an appointment for low-cost treatment of minor problems.
 Check your provider directory to see which retail clinics are available in your plan’s network.

 - They usually don't require appointments

-- They're open later than most doctors' offices
+- They are open later than most doctors' offices

-- They provide faster care at a lower price than many hospitals, doctor offices, and retail clinics.
+- They provide faster care at a price lower than most hospital emergency rooms.

 When you have a life-threatening injury or condition, always go to the emergency room – preferably at a network hospital – or call 911.
 If you think you have a serious medical problem—like a stroke or heart attack—please play it safe.
 Get emergency care right away if you have any of these concerns:

 - Chest pain